martbetz/martbetz.github.io/_posts/2026-08-03-arch-second-wave.md

 categories: computing
 ---

-If you're running an Arch Linux system, you might want to pause before you run your next system update&nbsp;— the Arch User Repository (AUR) has been struck by malware wave... again!
+If you're running an Arch Linux system... well... you may want to pause before you run your next system update because the Arch User Repository (AUR) has just been struck by a malware wave&nbsp;— again!

 ​Beginning in late July 2026, bad actors managed to compromise over 200 community-maintained packages in an attack that highlights the ongoing vulnerabilities of open-source software delivery models.